zigpy/bellows/README.md

 The largest change was between EZSP v4 (first added in EmberZNet 4.7.2 SDK) and EZSP v5 that was added in EmberZNet 5.9.0 SDK which requires the Legacy Frame ID 0xFF.
 The change from EZSP v5 to EZSP v6 was done in EmberZNet 6.0.0 SDK.
 The change from EZSP v6 to EZSP v7 was in EmberZNet 6.4.0 SDK.
 EmberZNet 6.7.0 SDK added EZSP v8 (and Secure EZSP Protocol Version 2).

-Perhaps more important to know today is that EZSP v5, v6 and v7 (EmberZNet 6.6.x.x) use the same framing format, but EmberZNet 6.7.x.x/EZSP v8 introduced new framing format and expanded command id field from 8 bits to 16 bits.
+Perhaps more important to know today is that EZSP v5, v6 and v7 (EmberZNet 6.6.x.x) use the same framing format, but EmberZNet 6.7.x.x/EZSP v8 introduced new framing format and expanded command id field from 8 bits to 16 bits and is and is not backward compatible.

 ## Project status